WSU Teacher-Candidates

 • Mid-Term Packet: The Teacher Candidate is responsible for compiling and submitting the mid-term packet to their Field Supervisor after their mid-term evaluation meeting.
 The following documents must be attached to a single email to their Field Supervisor.

-• Final Packet: Checklists – The Teacher Candidate is responsible for compiling and submitting the final packet to their Field Supervisor after their final evaluation meeting.
+• Final Packet: Checklist – The Teacher Candidate is responsible for compiling and submitting the final packet to their Field Supervisor after their final evaluation meeting.
 All of the following documents must be attached to a single email to their Field Supervisor.

 • Log Sheet (View Tutorial)